 To avoid having your B2B email marketing underperform, consider mixing up campaign styles and methods.
 As you test different email components such as delivery days, content angles, surveys, and fulfillment pieces, you will start to learn what your prospects are responding to.
 By keeping your content and methodology fresh, you will have a better chance of keeping your readers engaged.

 Another aspect on which you can focus to improve the ROI of your email marketing is deliverability.
 Did you send emails to a large list all at once, or did you send targeted emails to small audiences?

 High deliverability does not happen by chance.
 It is dependent on various factors, including relevance, data security, content, and the proper technological setup.
 The list goes on.

 Deliverability is inextricably tied to data security legislation and, most importantly, the recipient’s wishes.
-Emails that are viewed or labeled as spam have a detrimental effect on credibility and, as a result, deliverability.
+Emails that are viewed or labeled as spam have a detrimental effect on the credibility and, as a result, deliverability.
 So, the higher the deliverability, the higher the returns from your email marketing campaign.

 7. Focus on Mobile-Optimized Emails

 If your emails aren’t mobile-friendly, you might be missing opportunities to engage potential customers and generate revenue.
 An observation by Campaign Monitor revealed that 66% of emails are often read on mobile devices and tablets.
 That means, optimizing your emails for mobile readability is crucial.